 Recently, some companies have created glutathione formulations that are claiming good absorption but the evidence is limited.
 Some recent data shows that liposomal (putting a substance in a fat soluble sphere to improve absorption) is better absorbed than N-Acetyl-L-Cysteine.
 More research is needed to confirm these results.
 The other problem with glutathione supplements is that it is very unstable and quickly breaks down outside the body.
 That is why our cells (especially in the liver) are always producing it.
-Oral and IV preparations (i.e. liposomal) are also very expensive compare to precursors.
+Oral and IV preparations (i.e. liposomal) are also very expensive compared to precursors.
 Another emerging consideration that is now being researched heavily is that some people have a number of genetic alterations (AKA polymorphisims) that can reduce the conversation and transport of glutathione.
 All these points still suggest that the most research based and cost-effective method to boost glutathione is to use glutathione precursors.

 N-Acetyl-L-Cysteine (NAC) is an amino acid that acts as an antioxidant and is a precursor to glutathione.
 Numerous studies have show NAC powerfully enhances glutathione levels and protects the liver from toxic damage.
 NAC is also more bioavailable and 6 times as cost-effective as glutathione.
 It also has a number of unique clinical benefits including the reduction of homocystine (cardioprotection), reducing viral infections and as a mucolytic.
 New evidence suggests that NAC has immune balancing (to impact viral replication and balance autoimmunity) effects independent of glutathione.

 Another powerful glutathione booster is whey protein.
 Whey protein is unique because it contains a protein complex called alpha-lactalbumin, which is rich in the amino acid cysteine.
-While vegan proteins are a favorite choice for detoxification they do increase glutathione to the same degree as whey and may be a better option if the patient is not sensitive to dairy.
+While vegan proteins are a favorite choice for detoxification they do not increase glutathione to the same degree as whey and may be a better option if the patient is not sensitive to dairy.
 AOR’s whey protein has been specifically formulated to reduce the allergenic component but maintaining at least 20% alpha-lactalbumin and 28% more lactoferrin than other whey proteins.

 Milk thistle contains a class of plant compounds called flavonoids of which silymarin and silybin are the best studied.
 These compounds exert a substantial effect on protecting the liver from damage as well as enhancing detoxification processes.
 This hepatoprotective effect is supported but a number of clinical studies have found that Milk thistle can increase liver, pancreas and blood levels of glutathione.